nearias3/SQL-Employee-Tracker/README.md

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Description
 This repo contains a command-line application to manage a company's employee database using Node.js, Inquirer, and PostgreSQL.
 It allows users to view and manage the departments, roles, and employees within a company.
+The application utilized several coding skills from this module, primarily Node.js for the server-side part of the application and inquirer for the interactive command-line.
+This app also utilizes SQL and PostgreSQL as the database management system and dotenv to manage and secure sensitive information.

 ## Table of Contents